-Liability insurance that protects professionals, consultants and companies engaged in providing professional advice as a service against the financial losses which may occur in the need to defend against negligence claims made by clients and resulting damages which may be awarded as a result of civil lawsuits.
+Liability insurance protects professionals, consultants, and companies engaged in providing professional advice as a service against the financial losses which may occur in the need to defend against negligence claims made by clients and resulting damages that may be awarded as a result of civil lawsuits.
 Specifically, the coverage protects against financial loss caused by errors or omissions in the service provided.

 Workers Compensation Insurance